How to Reschedule an Appointment: Sample Emails, Wording and Tips

 1. General email (formal)

-This template works well when communicating with clients, business partners, or senior management in a corporate environment.
-It maintains professionalism while clearly conveying the necessary information.
+This template works well when communicating with clients, business partners, or senior management in a corporate environment:

 Subject: Rescheduling: [Meeting Topic] - [Original Date]